Offbeat guide to Amsterdam's cultural scene

 de Tanker in Noord

 Creative hub in Noorderpark, repurposed from an '80s gas station into a volunteer-driven event venue since around 2010.
 Hosts a mix of concerts, workshops, exhibitions, debates, and community gatherings.
-Expect DIY energy, diverse programming, outdoor bustle, and a distinctly local feel.
+Expect DIY energy, diverse programming, and a distinctly local feel.

 Der Hintergarten